kripto-geek/kody/README.md

 ## Commands

-  chat
+  chat:
       General chat with the AI.
       Example: chat What do you think of my error handling?

-  show-file <filename>
+  show-file:
       Display a file's content.
       Example: show-file index.html

-  project-list
+  project-list:
       List all project files.

-  project-refresh
+  project-refresh:
       Re-scan the current directory.

-  project update <instruction>
+  project update:
       Update the project by modifying/creating files.
       Example: project update make a complete flask app with any fun api.

-  bashcmd <instruction>
+  bashcmd:
       Ask the AI to generate a bash command to perform a task.
       Example: bashcmd create a blank notes.txt file in current directory

-  exec <shell command>
+  exec:
       Execute a bash command.
       Example: exec ls -la

-  help or usage
+  help or usage:
       Show these instructions.

-  exit or quit
+  exit or quit:
       Exit KODY.

 ## Setup